kaakaa/phabline/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## LICENSE

+Copyright © 2014 kaakaa Distributed under the terms of MIT License.